jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):

-    Type ``Y`` to confirm the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_
+    Type ``Y`` to accept the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_

     To activate the virtual environment, go back to the terminal you were working in before the Execution Policy change and type